smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

  - Addition of the function of the communication destination and mean

 ###### 2. To Mediation Application
- - Implemantation of SDL Core(using NDK etc.)
+ - Implementation of SDL Core (using NDK etc.)
  - Addition of the communication to App Library and notification to SDL Core
  - Addition of function to determine whether the message from SDL Core is related to new SDL system
  - Addition of the support function for RPCs except for new SDL system